17th Special Operations Squadron

-The 17th Special Operations Squadron (17 SOS) is an active unit of the United States Air Force, stationed at Cannon Air Force Base, New Mexico.
-The squadron operates AC-130J Ghostrider aircraft and is assigned to the 27th Special Operations Group, 27th Special Operations Wing.
-The squadron was previously part of the 353rd Special Operations Group at Kadena Air Base, Japan, where it operated MC-130J Commando II aircraft providing special operations capability.
+The 17th Special Operations Squadron (17 SOS) is an active unit of the United States Air Force, stationed at Will Rogers Air National Guard Base.
+It is an active duty squadron with a classically associated Air National Guard detachment from the 137th Special Operations Wing.
+The squadron operates OA-1K aircraft and is a geographically separated unit assigned to the 492nd Special Operations Wing at Hurlburt Field, Florida.
+The squadron was previously assigned to the 27th Special Operations Group at Cannon Air Force Base, New Mexico.

 The squadron traces its lineage back to the 17th Observation Squadron, constituted and activated in 1942 during World War II.
 After being redesignated as the 17th Reconnaissance Squadron (Bombardment), the squadron flew North American B-25 Mitchells in the New Guinea campaign, the Philippines Campaign, and over Japan on armed reconnaissance missions.
 The 17th was inactivated after the end of the war.
-It was reactivated and inactivated unmanned as the 17th Liaison Squadron in the early 1950s.
+The squadron's second predecessor was activated and inactivated unmanned as the 17th Liaison Squadron in the early 1950s.
 The 17th Special Operations Squadron was activated in 1969 to provide AC-119G Shadow gunship air support during the Vietnam War.
 It was inactivated in 1971 with the drawdown of United States forces in Vietnam.
-During the 1980s the lineages of the 17th Reconnaissance Squadron (Bombardment), 17th Liaison Squadron, and the 17th Special Operations Squadron were consolidated as the 17th Special Operations Squadron, and it was activated in 1989 in Kadena.
+During the 1980s the 17th Reconnaissance Squadron (Bombardment), 17th Liaison Squadron, and the 17th Special Operations Squadron were consolidated as the 17th Special Operations Squadron, and it was activated in 1989 in Kadena, flying the MC-130P.
+The squadron moved to Cannon Air Force Base in 2021.
+It was unmanned from2023 until July 2024 when it moved to Will Rogers Air National Guard Base, under the 492nd Special Operations Wing, flying the OA-1K Skyraider II.

 Mission

-Equipped with the MC-130P Combat Shadow, the squadron is tasked with providing aerial refueling to special operations helicopters.
-Air crews are specially trained in day and night, low-level delivery of troops and equipment via airdrop or airland operations and flying using night vision goggles.
+The 17 SOS is the formal training unit for the OA-1K, training Air Force pilots and Weapons System Officers (WSO) to fly close air support, armed ISR, and other special operations missions.
+Aircrew are specially trained to operate out of austere, unimproved surfaces day or night, and flying using night vision goggles.